mcsee/Software-Design-Articles/Articles/Refactorings/Refactoring 004 - Remove Unhandled Exceptions/readme.md

 [X] Automatic

-If the Exception class has no references we can perform a Safe Remove and replace it with *Exception* class.
+If the Exception class has no references, you can perform a Safe Remove and replace it with *Exception* class.

 # Safety 🛡️